mananbhatt5/Tamid-TechEdu-S22/Week5/README.md

 ### Clean The Data Set ###
 Now our next step is to just clean the s#@t out of this dataset!
 I will let you clean at your own will, but the only requirement is that you get your number of rows down to **1/4 of the original size!**

+At the end, add a correlation matrix to see correlations between your numerical columns!

 That's it!
 I am expecting a lot of cleaning.
 Save your new dataframe using ```df.to_csv('filename.csv')```

 ### Submitting ###